-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 Contreras said success boils down to communication.

 “Just keep making those contacts and networking with both Native and Hispanic voters and just remaining consistent,” she said.
-“Persevere through it to get (a) continued increase in participation.”
+“Persevere through it to get [a] continued increase in participation.”

 A big part of her campaign has been encouraging people to vote, sharing that their voice counts, she said.